valab-certh/meddisc/README.md

     Figure 1.
 Upper section of the frontend's interface.
 </p>

+The currect system has been tested specifically on a machine equipped with an Ubuntu OS.

 ## Setup

 The backend relies on uvicorn which can be configured through Python's FastAPI library, so these must be installed on the server's machine.